HaMerotz LaMillion 9: Development and filming

 HaMerotz LaMillion 9 began within the volcanos, glaciers, and black sands of the Southern Region of Iceland.

 During finale press for the previous season, Ron Shahar said that due to the COVID-19 pandemic production for a subsequent season would happen after the countries to which the show would visit had sufficient vaccinated populations.
 Shahar reiterated that filming for a new season would happen as soon as possible in an interview after his elimination from The Singer in the Mask a year later.
 In October 2022, Channel 13 announced that it would be producing a local version of Peking Express instead of new seasons of HaMerotz LaMillion due to high production costs, with Peking Express estimated to cost 1.1 million shekels per episode rather than 1.5 million shekels for each episode of HaMerotz LaMillion.

 On 11 November 2022, Channel 12 announced that it had acquired the rights to HaMerotz LaMillion and would be filming a new season in 2023.
 On 12 March 2023, Yehuda Levi was announced as the new host of HaMerotz LaMillion.
 Filming began in May 2023 (The Amazing Race 35 was filmed shortly after the conclusion of this season but aired before that).
-On 14 May 2023, racers were spotted in Málaga, Spain.
+On 14 May 2023, racers were spotted in Málaga, Spain, by Hapoel Jerusalem B.C. fans there for the 2023 Basketball Champions League Final Four.
 On 9 June, filming occurred in Queenstown, New Zealand.
 After 35 days, filming concluded in mid-June.
 Promotion material released before the season began claimed that this season visited more countries that any other season of The Amazing Race globally.
 This season also includes first-time visits to Iceland, the British Overseas Territory of Gibraltar, the Arab world with Morocco, Senegal, Azerbaijan, Austria, Germany, and Mongolia.